Politics

 Share

-Okonkwo specifically commended President for his focus on the aviation sector, stating that the goal of achieving a one dollar economy through aviation is feasible due to the current supportive policies. noted that the foreign exchange policy changes implemented since Tinubu’s administration have significantly transformed airline operations by resolving issues like access to foreign exchange and the trapped fund saga, which previously marred Nigeria’s reputation internationally.
+Okonkwo specifically commended President Bola Tinubu for his focus on the aviation sector, stating that the goal of achieving a one trillion dollar economy through aviation is feasible due to the current supportive policies.
+He noted that the foreign exchange policy changes implemented since Tinubu’s administration have significantly transformed airline operations by resolving issues like access to foreign exchange and the trapped fund saga, which previously marred Nigeria’s reputation internationally.

 He also acknowledged the efforts of the Aviation Minister, Mr. Festus Keyamo, in safeguarding the interests of domestic operators.
 Okonkwo reflected on the airline’s launch in February 2021, describing it as one of the most challenging times due to the global impact of the COVID-19 pandemic.

 Okonkwo expressed optimism about the future of Nigeria’s aviation sector, envisioning it could rank among the world’s richest if supportive measures continue.
-He stressed the need for specialized financial support for airlines, noting that the high for loans with other at prohibitive interest rates was detrimental to profitability and in the aviation industry.
+He stressed the need for specialized financial support for airlines, noting that the high competition for loans with other sectors at prohibitive interest rates was detrimental to profitability and growth in the aviation industry.

 Share